jzonthemtn/opennlp-benchmarks/README.md

 These model training and evaluation scripts do not require GPUs.

+For more information on the commands contained in these files, refer to the [Apache OpenNLP documentation](https://opennlp.apache.org/docs/2.0.0/manual/opennlp.html) for the current version.

+## Evaluations

 * [CoNLL03](https://github.com/jzonthemtn/opennlp-benchmarks/blob/main/conll03.md)

-For more information on the commands contained in these files, refer to the [Apache OpenNLP documentation](https://opennlp.apache.org/docs/2.0.0/manual/opennlp.html) for the current version.